How To Write AP® Statistics Free-Response Questions (FRQs)

 AP Statistics FRQ Examples

-We will now go over some examples of FRQ questions from the 2019 AP Exam to give you an idea of what to expect.
+We will now go over some examples of AP Stats FRQ questions from the 2019 exam to give you an idea of what to expect.
 However, note the College Board® provides all this information on its website, and we have only compiled them here for quick reference.

 We have explained each example with two types of answers that can earn you full credit.
 An essentially correct answer includes a complete answer with all the components of the question correctly addressed.
 As a reference, we have also added the ideal solution provided by AP to help you understand the answering criteria put forward by the College Board.
 You can compare the two answer categories to identify the components for AP Stats FRQs.